Skip to content

 • NIPT raw sequencing data, analysis results and relevant lab data

-• the sample number itself (also known as sample ID), even in cases when no other information is connected to it
+• the sample identifier, even in cases when no other information is connected to it

 Data storage